dotRP/dotRP_Docs/machsvending.md

 - Cash - The money needs to be collected from each machine
 - Low Stock Blips
 - From the job menu or boss pc, get the locations of all machines with a low stock to show on your map
+- Works out the box with the ***Default*** GTA Vending props: Coffee Machine, Fixed Coffee Carts , Sprunk & Cola, Snacks, Raine Water and most water coolers

+## Video

+TODO Add a video here of it being used

+---

 ## Requirements